Responses to popular denialist arguments:

 Sea level as an indicator

-A more reliable test of the short-term trend, Prof Barry Brook points out, is to look at global sea level.
+A more reliable test of the short-term trend is to look at global sea level.
 The rise comes from expansion of the water as it warms, at any depth, plus any extra water from melted ice.
 Either way, it indicates warming.
 Although it only has such data for the last 17 years, this graph shows a very clear picture: